gmc-code/PC-Python/docs/Anvil/temperature_converter.rst

 .. admonition:: Tasks

     #.
 Add some colour to the buttons and text and form.
     #.
 Add try except to the button_1_click function so that non numerical entries are handled.
-See the ue of this in the calculator code.
+See the use of this in the calculator code.
     #.
 Add Kelvin as a another temperature to be displayed.
     #.
 Try making a distance converter such as miles to km or inches to cm.
     #.
 Try making a mass converter such as lbs to kg.